 Arduino IDE Not Able to Upload Sketch to the Arduino

-The Arduino sketch compiles without error but does not upload to the Arduino itself.
+The sketch compiles without error but Arduino does not upload the program to the board.
 An error message appears.

 Check the following common cases which can cause this issue.